 Seven tips for riding safely:

-- Wear a properly fitted helmet in good condition.
+- Wear a helmet that is in good condition and properly fitted.

 - Avoid loose hair, garments, or straps that can catch on the bicycle or passing objects.

-- Stay visible by wearing high visibility (yellow or orange) clothing.
+- Stay visible on every ride by wearing high visibility (yellow or orange) clothing.

-- Use reflective gear and lights at dusk and at night to ensure you can be seen.
+- At dusk and after dark, use reflective gear and lights to ensure you can be seen.

 - Obey all traffic laws, signs, and lights; act like a car.

-- Use caution when sharing the road with vehicles and sidewalks with pedestrians.
+- Use caution when sharing the road with vehicles and on sidewalks with pedestrians.